vatlab/vat-docs/content/Documentation/tutorials/pbscluster.md

 +++
-title = "association analysis on cluster" weight = 7
-hidden = true
+title = "association analysis on cluster using PBS" weight = 7 hidden = true
 +++

-## Run association analysis on cluster
+## Run association analysis on cluster using PBS

 Since vtools association analysis is quite time consuming, meanwhile this job could be easily distributed to run on multiple nodes.
-Here we show an example to demonstrate how to run vtools association job on a PBS cluster.
+Here we show an example to demonstrate how to run vtools association job on cluster using PBS.

 The example PBS script is `vtools_association_cluster.pbs` in `/src/variant_tools` folder.
+Please make sure the `openmpi` module is loaded, so that `mpiexec` command could be executed.

 ### 1. Header of PBS script